MadMonkey87/InnerCore.Api.HueSync/README.md

    ambientShowType: somehow controlls the speed and colors of the animations.
 Value 1 & 2 are flickering, 3 & 4 is almost a solid blue, 5 & 6 is a slowly changing animation between two colors.
 Bigger values change the used colors and speed.
    ambientModeType: this one is even more unclear and does not seem to have a direct effect, but 1 seems to be a good value as ambientShowType has no effect otherwise.
  - start/stopping the light sync seems to work only if it is the only command

+ ## Limitations
+ - this api is not yet official and thus there is no warranty at all and you are acting at your own risk
+ - it is not yet known how and where to retrieve an appSecret officially, but the provided one seems to work just fine
+ - it is likely that there is a discovery mechanism similar to the one of the hue bridge but for now this remains unknown
+ - the api reveals a few features that are not yet available in the official app, like an "ambient mode" and "patterns" for the music mode.
+As not all values are known yet this remains unusable for now

 ## License